 The team manager communicates changes in duties and other important information to the LSA team.
 She supports the day to day work of the LSAs, including before and after school and their professional development.
 She also provides supports for students in Horizon and works closely with the Horizon team.

-The SENCO assistant supports the SENCOs in their role through liaison with students, parents/carers and external agencies.
+The SENCO assistant supports the Deputy Headteacher for Inclusion and Trust SENCO in their roles through liaison with students, parents/carers and external agencies.